-Interested individuals may request an exploratory meeting with the CLS Pathologists' Assistant program director, Dr. Gerald Campbell, by emailing unofficial transcripts with your Name, Address and Phone number and the name of the program to UTMBCLSProgram@utmb.edu
+Interested individuals may request more information regarding the CLS Pathologists' Assistant by emailing your Name, Address and Phone number and the name of the program to UTMBCLS@utmb.edu

 To enter the Pathologists' Assistant program at UTMB, applicants must have a baccalaureate degree from a regionally accredited college or university in medical laboratory science, biology, or a related science including standard college courses in general chemistry, mathematics, microbiology, and biology.

 |Anatomy and Physiology||4|

 - Biology and chemistry science courses must be for science majors and include laboratories.